 The team is our most important asset.
 We are all from different countries and of different backgrounds.
 Together we complement each other, making sure that all nuts and bolts of the project are under effective and efficient control.

 Laszlo is the principal veterinary doctor at our Center.
 His excellent academic background and rich experiences are critical.
 Laszlo is what you would call a full blood veterinarian.
 After moving from Germany to Tanzania, his broad knowledge and experience was of huge advantage when it came to transferring all that he knows on to the treatment of African wildlife.
 Not only is he passionate about treating animals, but he also loves to pass on his knowledge to young veterinarians and students, both Tanzanian and from abroad.
 Laszlo is always in a good mood and working with him is fun and educational.
-If Laszlo is not in the surgery room tending to injured animals, he is out on horseback enjoying the beauty of Tanzania’s Fauna and Flora.
+If Laszlo is not in the surgery room tending to injured animals, he is out enjoying the beauty of Tanzania’s Fauna and Flora.

 Elisabeth is an experienced veterinary practitioner and it’s her who sets the little orphans on track for their rehabilitation.
 She arrived in Tanzania together with Laszlo in the mid 90s and they together run Makoa Farm and founded the NGO .
 Elisabeth is a very thorough and empathic vet and tirelessly tries to find the best possible treatment for her patients.
 She combines standard medicine with homeopathy and natural medicines.
 Not only does she have a lot of experience in treating animals, but she is also very sensitive to their behavioural needs.
 She is an expert at finding the correct holistic approach to combine mental and physical needs to ensure a faster healing process.
 The best place to look for Elisabeth is somewhere on the farm tending to animals, treating or training and ensuring everyone is happy and healthy.
-You might also find her on horseback with Laszlo out in the bush.
+You might also find her with Laszlo out in the bush.

 The field staff